akanyaani/gpt-2-tensorflow2.0/README.md

 $ pip install -r requirements.txt
 ```

-You can pre-train the model using sample data availbe in repository or you can download the data using this github repo https://github.com/eukaryote31/openwebtext
+You can pre-train the model using sample data available in repository or you can download the data using this github repo https://github.com/eukaryote31/openwebtext

 Pre-Training model on sample data available in repository
 ```